Scope embarked in June on an innovative programme to support young disabled people to run their own campaigns, Scope for Change.

 Over the past 6 months the campaigners have met each other and formed a strong community of campaigners, working supporting each other with their individual efforts to make change for disabled people.
 Along the way we’ve provided opportunities and support for the young people to effectively make change.

 Planning their campaigns

 One campaigner wanted to amend the equality act so that volunteers had the same protections from discrimination as employees.
-Another wanted to help more people see invisible disabilities as valid as visible disabilities.
-One campaign, run by two of the campaigners wanted to Make The World Flat – starting with a petition for it to be a legal requirement for all schools to be accessible.
+Another wanted to help more people see invisible impairments as a valid disability.
+One campaign, run by 2 of the campaigners wanted to Make The World Flat – starting with a petition for it to be a legal requirement for all schools to be accessible.

 We’ve encouraged them to run with their ideas, however ambitious.
 And it’s paid off.
 We’ve had campaigners delivering lectures, speaking at industry events, meeting ministers and MPs about their campaign, delivering radio interviews, making videos, leading meetings and bringing change for disabled people in Britain with them every step of the way.